mateusrissi/news_site_project/readme.md

 # News Site

 Django application for a news website.
 With the Django Admin is possible to create, edit, remove and search the posts.
+At the front-end you can search for posts and also see the latest news and the archive, where all the posts are.

 MongoDB as database.